rust-lang/book/nostarch/chapter07.md

    |     ^^^^^^^^^^^
 ```

-Compiler errors from building the code in Listing 7-3
+Listing 7-4: Compiler errors from building the code in Listing 7-3

 The error messages say that module `hosting` is private.
 In other words, we
 have the correct paths for the `hosting` module and the `add_to_waitlist`